marcusvieira88/CKAD-kubernetes-certification-commands/README.md

 ## Create configMap:

-- kubectl create cm {confi-map-name} --from-literal=keyValue=ValueABC
+- kubectl create cm {config-map-name} --from-literal=keyValue=ValueABC

+## Add the value to an existing config map:

+- kubectl edit cm {config-map-name} (add the new value in the data section)

 ## Create secret: